VDA5050/VDA5050/VDA5050_EN.md

 ## 6.16 Topic "factsheet"

 The factsheet provides basic information about a specific AGV type series.
-This information allows comparison of different AGV types and can be applied for the planning, dimensioning and simulation of an AGV system.
+This information allows comparison of different AGV types and can be applied for the planning, dimensioning, and simulation of an AGV system.
 The factsheet also includes information about AGV communication interfaces which are required for the integration of an AGV type series into a VDA-5050-compliant master control.

 The values for some fields in the AGV factsheet can only be specified during system integration, for example the assignment of project-specific load and station types, together with the list of station and load types which are supported by this AGV.